php-fig/fig-standards/bylaws/004-psr-workflow.md

 ## 1. Roles

 **Author:** An author is actively involved in writing a PSR.
 A document may have multiple authors.
 None of them are required to be voting members.
+Authors may step down from their position mid-way, but should inform the PHP-FIG about this.
+If the author(s) of a proposal are missing for more than two months without a note of absence, the sponsors may agree on new author(s).

 **Sponsor:** A voting member who officially supports a proposal.
 Each PSR must have two sponsors that must not include any of the authors.
+If a sponsor wants to quit or wants to become an author himself, he should inform the authors and the PHP-FIG. In this case, a new sponsor need to be found.
+In the instance that a vote is underway with a sponsor who does not consider themselves active listed in the meta document, they should raise this on the Mailing List.
+The vote will then be invalidated until a new sponsor has been put in place.
+A proposal can never progress unless there are two sponsors actively backing the PSR.

 > Two and not just one to prevent a single sponsor from making important decisions alone.